amoh-godwin/Articulae/mds/educative/basics_ui/custom_type.md

 ApplicationWindow {
     visible: true
     width: 500
-    height: 400
+    height: 500
-    title: "Custom"

     MyRoundRect {
         anchors.centerIn: parent
-        diameter: 250
+        diameter: 200
-        color: "dodgerblue"
+        color: 'teal'
     }

 }

 ```

-You can see we can specify the `diameter`, our newly added property and `color` which is an old property of the inherited type `Rectangle`.

-This method of customisation can be employed to organise our code to make it more maintainable.
+This method of customisation can be employed to organise long qml code into separate qml files and imported as object types to make the code more simpler and maintainable.